UPDATED on 05.10.2020

 Drink like a native

-Here’s one in all the reasons why being an adult is great- Live it up like the locals do by getting a drink at the cafes or bars.
+Here’s one of all the reasons why being an adult is great- Live it up like the locals do by getting a drink at the cafes or bars.
 Central to the Dutch way of life, the cafes are opened within the morning all the way until 1 am or later on weekends.
 De twee Zwaantjes and Wynand Fockink are the usual favorites to go to for a drink.
 From bruin cafes to gay bars, experience nightlife in the Netherlands and grab a pint at wherever that takes your fancy.